-“Atopic” refers to an increased sensitivity of your body to allergens or irritants.
-“Dermatitis” refers to the inflamed skin that occurs as a result of this sensitivity.
-You may have atopic dermatitis if you struggle with rashes (also known as flare-ups) that keep coming back several times a year.
+“Atopic” refers to the body’s increased sensitivity to allergens or irritants.
+“Dermatitis” refers to the inflamed skin.
+You may have atopic dermatitis if you struggle with flare-ups that occur several times a year.
 Some people always show signs of the disease.

-Take a look at atopic dermatitis from the inside out in this video that shows what different cells are up to underneath the skin.
+Look at atopic dermatitis from the inside out and see what different cells are doing deep underneath the skin.

 While the redness and rash of atopic dermatitis are visible on your skin, the real story may be happening beneath the surface.